 You need to run the command separately multiple times till the Index does not bring the SQL inconsistency error and shows zero allocation errors and consistency errors as the output message.

-The manual method to use the DBDC command is not a fulfilling method to remove any kind of corruption from the MDF files of SQL Server.
+The free method to use the DBDC command is not a fulfilling method to remove any kind of corruption from the MDF files of SQL Server.
 It has many limitations like if the size of the MDF file is too large, then the process will be time taking and may not remove the corruption entirely.

 If the Database Administrator forgets to run the command completely and skips a step, then it can further delete the data.
 If you do not want to lose the precious information saved in the database of SQL Server, then you should use the professional SQL Server Database Recovery software.
 The Recovery software can retrieve the complete information in a single cycle including the deleted SQL Server objects with original properties and lets you save the tables at a live SQL Server database.